-It is well recognised that classroom teaching is highly complex and that teachers must navigate and negotiate a myriad of interactions just within a lesson in order to manage the learning opportunities of their students.
+It is well recognised that classroom teaching is highly complex and that teachers must navigate and negotiate myriad interactions just within a lesson in order to manage the learning opportunities of their students.
 What is less well recognised is precisely how these interactions are managed in real time during actual classroom interactions.
-This book is designed as an original, close-up account of processes by which children learn to become ‘school learners’ in their first year of school, unpacking some of the recognised complexity of busy classrooms to hone in on what teachers and children do and how learning takes place.
+This book is designed as an original, close-up account of processes by which children learn to become school learners in their first year of school, unpacking some of the recognised complexity of busy classrooms to hone in on what teachers and children do and how learning takes place.

 Table of Contents

 1.Introduction 2.
 The first year of school 3.
 Conversation Analysis in the classroom 4.
 Instructions for task – what teachers do 5.
 From instructions to task – what children do 6.
 From instructions to task – teacher-led small groups 7.
 Concluding thoughts.

 Ilana Mushin, Associate Professor, is a reader in linguistics at the University of Queensland.
 She has published widely on knowledge management in language use, including in early childhood education and Australian First Nations languages.

 Rod Gardner, Associate Professor is an honourary academic at the University of Queensland.
 He has published in a number of areas within conversation analysis, including in classroom interactions in a range of educational contexts.

 Claire Gourlay is a graduate of the University of Queensland linguistics program with a long-standing interest in young childrens’ use of language in school.